larsrh/website/_articles/scala-matsuri.md

 Of course, I could have seen and done more things or stayed longer.
 Fortunately, I have no regrets: within the limited time of one week, I'm very happy with what I have experienced.

+In case you, dear reader, ever go sightseeing in Japan or to Scala Matsuri and found some tips from this post helpful, or if you liked the writing regardless, I'd appreciate if you'd drop me a message on the interwebs.

 <hr>

 [^1]: It turned out to be for the better, because it would have collided with an academic trip anyway.
 [^2]: Note to Asta: I didn't create a spreadsheet this time.
 [^3]: with the exception of the ocean
+[^3b]: Wednesday clocked in at 25k steps, so there was no shortage of walking regardless.
+[^3c]: They did not say anything more helpful than just “Green Car” to me.
 [^4]: It was so humid that I couldn't tell the difference between air humidity and my sweat.
 [^5]: "Excuse me"
+[^6]: Luckily, at that point I had already realised how much money I had in my pocket.
+The bill only made a small dent, though.